Day 91: Richmond Range Day 2: Slaty to Rintoul

 After that, the rest of the climb up Mt.
 Rintoul was straightforward, though slow, between being very steep and also involving climbing through a rock field.
 Along the way, the whole end of one of my poles fell off.
 Fortunately, the tip landed nearby, and didn’t go flying down the mountain, so I jammed it back on and hoped it would stay.
 (It did.)

 Once I reached the summit, I took some pictures, and then immediately continued on.
 On a better day, I’d have stopped for a break there to take in the view, but now, I was way past exhausted, and the only things on my mind were the steep drop down to Mt.
-Rintoul Hut, and getting there before enough other people to get a bunk (which seemed unlikely).
+Rintoul Hut, and getting there before all the bunks in the hut were taken.

 View From Mount Rintoul